Treaty of Fort Stanwix (1784)

 Map showing Pennsylvania and the territory involved in the two purchases of 1768 and 1784.

-The Treaty of Fort Stanwix was a treaty finalized on October 22, 1784, between the United States and Native Americans from the six nations of the Iroquois League.
+The Treaty of Fort Stanwix was a treaty finalized on October 22, 1784, between the United States and Native Americans from the six nations of the Haudenosaunee League.
 It was signed at Fort Stanwix, in present-day Rome, New York, and was the first of several treaties between Native Americans and the United States after the American victory in the Revolutionary War.

 Following the Revolutionary War, the British ceded their claims in North America to the American government, against the desire of their Native American allies.
 As a result, the status of Indian lands was ignored in the Treaty of Paris, which was the peace and land settlement between the British and the American colonies.
-Iroquois League fled to Canada after the Revolution in order to continue receiving British support.
-Later, some of the Iroquois returned to their home in the Ohio region.
+Many Haudenosaunee fled to Canada after the Revolution in order to continue receiving British support.
+Later, some of the Haudenosaunee returned to their home in the Ohio region.
 Those that returned often got into violent conflict with colonists trying to settle the area.
-The Treaty of Fort Stanwix was intended to serve as a peace treaty between the Americans and the Iroquois, as well as secure other Indian lands farther west, which the Iroquois had gained by conquest during the Beaver Wars in the last century.
-Joseph Brant was the leading Indian at the start of negotiations.
+The Treaty of Fort Stanwix was intended to serve as a peace treaty between the Americans and the Haudenosaunee, as well as secure other Indian lands farther west, which the Haudenosaunee had gained by conquest during the Beaver Wars in the last century.
+Joseph Brant was the leading Haudenosaunee at the start of negotiations.
 He said, "But we must observe to you, that we are sent in order to make peace, and that we are not authorized, to stipulate any particular cession of lands."
 Brant had to leave early for a planned trip to England.
 The leading Indian representatives who signed the treaty were Cornplanter and Captain Aaron Hill.
-In this treaty, the Iroquois Confederacy ceded all claims to the Ohio territory, a strip of land along the Niagara river and all land west of mouth of Buffalo creek.
+In this treaty, the Haudenosaunee Confederacy ceded all claims to the Ohio territory, a strip of land along the Niagara river and all land west of mouth of Buffalo creek.
 In Pennsylvania, the land acquired in this treaty is known as the "Last Purchase".

 The Six Nations council at Buffalo Creek refused to ratify the treaty, denying that their delegates had the power to give away such large tracts of land and asked the Americans for return of the deeds and promised to indemnify them for any presents they had given.
 The general Indian confederacy also disavowed the treaty because most of the Six Nations did not live in the Ohio territory.
 The Ohio Country natives, including the Shawnee Indians, the Seneca-Cayuga, the Lenape (Delaware) and several other tribes, rejected the treaty.
 A series of treaties and land sales with these tribes soon followed: